History of The American Legion

 2020s

-March 16, 2020: American Legion National Headquarters staff begin a period of social distancing and work-from-home procedures amid the deadly coronavirus pandemic.
+American Legion National Headquarters staff begin a period of social distancing and work-from-home procedures amid the deadly COVID-19 pandemic.
 American Legion posts, departments and facilities worldwide are forced to temporarily close their doors to members and the public.
 The organization responds with hundreds of Buddy Check activities to assist older veterans; dozens of blood drives as need increases; food-delivery services; supplies for parents suddenly forced to home-school their children; protective mask making and distribution; and hundreds of other acts of community support.
 The pandemic leads to cancellation or postponement of national meetings, including the 101st National Convention, American Legion Baseball World Series and American Legion Boys Nation.